AQMesh performance and accuracy

 - Professor Rod Jones of the University of Cambridge presents a paper showing very encouraging results for AQMesh

-The table below shows that the R2 value achieved has shown a significant improvement from v.3.0 and v.4.2:
+The table below shows that the R2 value achieved with AQMesh has shown a significant improvement through development since AQMesh was first launched.

 |Date||To December 2014||January 2015 – October 2015||January 2015 – October 2016||Limited release||October 2016 – present|